St Robert's Church, Pannal: History

 The first record of the village is "Panhale" in the Pipe Rolls of 1170.
 A wooden church occupied the site of the present church probably in 1250, and definitely in 1271 when the archdeacon of Rochester Witton (or William?) de Santo Martino resigned the ministry of Pannal, and when the village was also called Rosehurst.
 The church was dedicated to St Michael and was called St Michael the Archangel (or All Angels) until at least 1304.
 Its vicar became Archdeacon of Rochester in 1271.
 Edmund Earl of Cornwall gave the church to St Robert's Priory in 1278.
 The present church was built before May 1318, when it was "said to have been damaged by a Scottish raiding party" who visited Pannal before or after attacking Knaresborough Castle, and left the village after stealing cattle and sacking and burning the church.
-The chancel was rebuilt in 1319 by monks from Knaresborough Priory.
+The chancel was rebuilt in 1319 by friars from Knaresborough Priory.
 They belonged to the Trinitarian Order of St Robert of Knaresborough, and it may have been this event which inspired the rededication of the church.
 The priory received the church and its income from Edmund, 2nd Earl of Cornwall in 1319, and it was consecrated in 1348.
 The priory was dissolved in 1539, and Pannal Church became Protestant.
 In 1549 the Chantry of St James, Pannal, was dissolved.
 There are parish register transcripts for Pannal, dating from the 16th century onwards, at the Borthwick Institute for Archives.

 Until the 19th century, this parish church was the village's civic and judicial centre.
 The parish chest held civil documents, and the vicar and warden held the keys.
 The church dispensed welfare monies and set up workhouses and poorhouses.
 The parish supported the village constable, and until the 1960s the old village stocks could be seen by the churchyard gate.
 In 1943 the 4th Harrogate (St Robert's) scout troop was located at the church.